Martin005/crowdin-icu-helper/README.md

 This repository contains source code for the ICU Message Helper App for Crowdin.
 The Helper assists translators with the translation of strings with an [ICU Message](https://unicode-org.github.io/icu/userguide/format_parse/messages/).

+The App is available for installation through the official [Crowdin Marketplace](https://store.crowdin.com/icu-helper).

 ## Running Locally

 Make sure you have [Node.js](http://nodejs.org/) installed.